BlueBrainOrg/Motion2D/README.md

 Returns a boolean value confirming whether dashes are available

 ### can_dash(direction: Vector2 = Vector2.ZERO)
-Returns a boolean value confirming if the character can dahs to the direction provided as parameter.
+Returns a boolean value confirming if the character can dash to the direction provided as parameter.

 ### dash(target_direction: Vector2 = facing_direction, speed_multiplier: float = DASH_SPEED_MULTIPLIER)
 It internally checks whether it can execute the dash, and if it can, a speed boost is applied.
 The `dashed` signal is emitted when the dash could be executed.